 Executive Seminars are designed for use by local law enforcement chief executive groups.
 Executive Seminars, identified in regulation by that name, were formerly known by several names including: Chief’s Workshops, Chief Executive Workshops, Executive Training Seminars, Executive Training and Problem-Solving Workshops, Executive Workshops, and Regional Police Executives Workshops.

-Effective January 1, 2019, only online Executive Seminar applications will be accepted.
+Only online applications will be accepted for Executive Seminars.
 Any submissions through the United States Postal Service will be returned to the sender with instructions to submit an online application.
 POST requests electronic applications 120 days in advance of any requested workshop.
 Requesting groups will be notified of the seminar approval/denial within 14 days of application.
 A maximum of 20 seminars will be approved each fiscal year.
+Seminars may be scheduled for a minimum of sixteen hours to a maximum of forty hours.

-Executive Seminars may be certified for up to 40 training hours and typically focus on a variety of training topics and/or problem solving for specific regional or county-wide issues.
+Executive Seminars typically focus on a variety of training topics and/or problem solving for specific regional or county-wide issues.
 All attendees are eligible to receive Continuing Professional Training (CPT) credit for the total certified training hours attended.

 For in person seminars, POST will reimburse a maximum of $5,500 to the requesting local law enforcement chief agency executive group for costs associated with the workshop including:

 - speaker costs (travel, lodging and fees)

 For virtual/online seminars, POST will reimburse a maximum of $5,500 to the requesting local law enforcement chief executive group for costs associated with the workshop including:

 - speaker costs (no travel, lodging or fees)